 - there is a legal duty on us to disclose such confidential information;

-- we are required to provide the information by the Office of Rail Regulation, the Secretary of State for Transport, Scottish Ministers or other relevant authority, as appropriate, or any successor, the Office of Fair Trading or by any court or other competent authority;
+- we are required to provide the information by the Office of Rail and Road, the Secretary of State for Transport, Scottish Ministers or other relevant authority, as appropriate, or any successor, the Competition and Markets Authority or by any court or other competent authority;

 - disclosure is made at the request of the customer; or